alovajs/alova/README.md

 ## Contribution Guide

-Please make sure to read the [Contributing Guide](./.github/CONTRIBUTING.md) before making a pull request.
+Please make sure to read the [Contributing Guide](./CONTRIBUTING.md) before making a pull request.

-## Welcome to create a issue
+## Welcome to submit a issue
 If you encounter difficulties when using alova, whether it is a bug, or an unmet feature, you can [submit an issue](https://github.com/alovajs/alova/issues).

 ## LICENSE